alexrindone/flutter_photo_uploader/README.md

 ## Contributing

 If you wish to contribute to this package you may fork the repository and make a pull request to this repository.
-<br><br>**Note**: Testing by running `flutter test --coverage` will generate `coverage/lcov.info`.
-Running `bash test-coverage.sh` will parse the `lcov.info` file into JSON format.
-This happens automatically within the CI/CD pipeline on a pull request to master but it is always good to test locally.